Risk Dimensions and Data Sources

 3.6.
 Forced & Bonded Labour

-Description of the data: The Global Slavery Index provides country-level estimates of the prevalence of modern slavery, expressed as victims per 1,000 population.
-These estimates draw on nationally representative surveys (including modules within the Gallup World Poll) and the GSI Vulnerability Model.
+The Global Slavery Index (GSI) provides country-level estimates of the prevalence of modern slavery, expressed as the number of victims per 1,000 population.
+These estimates are based on nationally representative surveys, including modules within the Gallup World Poll, combined with the GSI Vulnerability Model.

-To maintain consistency with the methodology used in risk assessment, under the instructions of the GSI, the following scoring rules are applied directly to the prevalence value:
+To maintain consistency with the methodology used in risk assessment, the following scoring rules are applied directly to the prevalence values:

 3.7.
 Working Poverty